 … although, in reality, I will write about any scheme if it is offering a special promotion that I don’t want you to miss.
 We also keep you updated with the latest business travel news.

 The blog also contains the UK’s leading loyalty credit card guide – click on ‘Credit Cards Update’, our comprehensive directory of UK airline and hotel credit cards, in the menu bar.
 This will show you the best travel credit card deals currently available.

-If you are a new reader to Head for Points, you can catch up with some of the most useful articles published since our launch by clicking on the ‘Favourite Posts‘ tab.
+If you are a new reader to Head for Points, you can catch up with some of the most useful articles published over the last year by clicking on the ‘Favourites‘ tab.

 How can I receive Head for Points each day?

 The best to way to read Head for Points is to bookmark www.headforpoints.com and check back daily to see what is new.
 New posts are usually uploaded by 7.15am UK time, seven days a week.

-Alternatively, you can receive each new post by email, directly in your inbox.
-Simply fill in your email address in the box marked ‘Subscribe to New Posts’ that you will find in the right hand margin alongside every post.
+Alternatively, you can receive each new post by email.
+Simply fill in your email address in the box in the right hand margin.